garbagetown/guideline/source_en/ArchitectureInDetail/DataAccessJpa.rst

  .. warning:: **Points to be noted at the time of using parent-entity object after the related-entity is added**

-    When the related-entity is added using Repository save method for related-entity, it cannot be fetched through the parent-entity object since it is not mapped with the parent-entity object.
+    When the related-entity is added using Repository save method of related-entity, it cannot be fetched through the parent-entity object since it is not linked with the parent-entity object.

     To avoid this problem,

     #.
 Related-entity object should not be added directly.
-It should first be mapped with the parent-entity object, and then added.
+It should first be linked with the parent-entity object, and then added.
     #.
 Synchronization with persistence layer (DB) should be done before fetching the parent-entity, using saveAndFlush method.

-    In such a case, if there is no specific reason, objects of the related-entity should be added by the earlier method.
+    In such a case, if there is no specific reason, objects of the related-entity should be added by the former method.
-    In the latter method, the problem cannot be avoided if the parent-entity objects are already the "managed" entities.
+    In the latter method, the problem cannot be avoided if the parent-entity object is already the "managed" entity.

 |

 Updating entities
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The example of updating entities is explained below depending on purpose.
+The example of updating entities is explained below.

 |

 How to update entities
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
-In order to update the entity, set the value to be changed for the entity objects fetched using the Repository interface method.
+In order to update the entity, set the changed value to the entity object fetched using the Repository interface method.

  .. code-block:: java